-A cycling trip with her sister led Lily to pursue her passion to help others and apply her Urban Studies and Community Development degree to building homes for people throughout the United States.
+A cycling trip with her sister led Lily to pursue her passion to help others and apply her Urban Studies and Community Development degree by building homes for people throughout the United States.

 Primal sat down with Lily, Bike and Build’s Office Coordinator, to learn more about how they are going beyond the jersey in helping our community.